ramazantokay/CAI/README.md

 The questions are in the *questions.txt* file.
 You can add more questions in it.
 After adding questions, you have to edit code in specific lines.

-In 76.th line change the second parameters.
+In 76.th line change the second parameters in terms of the number of questions.
 ```
 self.current_question_set = random.sample(self.data, 10)
 ```